jjspeedie/guide.2021.1.00690.S/step0/step0-download-data.md

 ```

-5. The ``auxiliary`` data products will be selected by default; this contains the *calibration tables*, scripts, logs and quality assurance reports.
+5. The ``auxiliary`` data products will be selected by default; this contains the *calibration tables* (!), scripts, logs and quality assurance reports.
 The calibration tables are the most important output of the ALMA pipeline (they are the whole point of it, really).
-[Restoring the pipeline calibration](./step0-restoring-pipeline-calibration) refers to the process of applying those calibration tables back onto the raw data, so downloading the calibration tables is essential. **Make sure to also check the boxes that will give you the ``raw`` ASDMs.** The raw visibilities are delivered in the native ALMA format (the ASDM) in order to minimize the download time.
+[Restoring the pipeline calibration](./step0-restoring-pipeline-calibration) refers to the process of applying those calibration tables back onto the raw data, so downloading the calibration tables is essential. **Make sure to also check the boxes that will give you the ``raw`` ASDMs.** The raw visibilities are delivered in the native ALMA format (the "ALMA Science Data Model" or ASDM) in order to minimize the download time.
 Downloading these is absolutely necessary for restoring the pipeline calibration -- without them you would have no data to apply the calibration tables to.
 In our case, we also download the one "raw (semi-pass)" TM2 execution block, though it was not included in the pipeline calibration and we ended up not using it.

 ````{card}
 <img src="./images/download-5.png" alt="download-5" class="mb-1" width="100%">